mendix/docs/README.md

 #### Running the Server

-Running the server is done by executing the following command: `npm run server`.
+Running the server is done by executing the following command: `npm run serve`.

 It takes a few seconds (Windows can take longer) to build the site and setup the server.